kennyledet/Algorithm-Implementations/README.md

 (note: there are links to resources on algorithms at the bottom of this README)

-(temporary note: it was suggested by IgorPartola in the HN thread that we also separate by language in the directory tree.
-So "/Algorithm/Language/your_implementation.extension" This is much smarter.
-I will get the new structure implemented for all current entries in the morning, depending on if the respective committers have seen this note by that time, but from now on this is a pull request convention!
-Going to bed now, can't wait to see the potential of this repo be unleashed)

 Foreword
 --------
 I have been "***coding***" since I was about 12, and have been teaching myself **software engineering** principles through solving problems in various languages through practice, freelance work and my own projects.